arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 #### Capturing Flow Sensor Data on the Portenta X8

-The Portenta X8’s M4 microcontroller reads real-time flow sensor data and transmits it via serial output in CSV format, making it compatible with Edge Impulse for model training.
+The Portenta X8’s M4 microcontroller reads flow sensor data and sends it via serial output in CSV format, making it compatible with Edge Impulse for model training.

 The following Arduino sketch (`sensor-data-generation.ino`) configures the Portenta X8 to read and send flow rate values at one second intervals.